top of page

 What the heart behind their story that resonates with me?

 In the late 70's I was a "candy striper"- meaning I wore a striped uniform while volunteering in a senior community.
 By today's standards that facility was institutional, with dark corridors and overworked employees providing care to way too many residents.
 It was my first experience with dementia.
-I watched residents cling to dolls repeating their child's name, consistently asking me to get them to the station for work or to catch a bus, their mind locked in their past.
-Through those experiences, I also met amazing individuals, with much left to give; caregivers and seniors.
-I even learned to tie a bow tie because that resident wouldn't leave his room for meals till he was "properly dressed."
-Many of the seniors I met told entertaining and amusing stories that remain part of my formative DNA today.
+Residents clung to dolls repeating their child's name and begged me to take them "to the station"; their mind locked in the past.
+Through those experiences, I also met amazing seniors with more left to give.
+I even learned to tie a bow tie, because that resident wouldn't leave his room till he was "properly dressed."
+Many of the seniors shared amusing stories that remain part of my formative DNA.
 Touched by these residents, I considered a career in senior living, only to have my supervisor advise me against the pursuit.
 She stated, "this line of work will eat away at your kind heart.
-It will become exhausting and depressing to continually deal with the loss."
+You'll find it exhausting and depressing to continually deal with the loss."

 She was projecting her own frustrations.

-In 2021, once again I re-engage with dementia through my own personal experiences with my mom, then my father in law.
+In 2021, I re-engaged with dementia through my own personal experiences with my mom, then my father in law.
 There is a void in senior healthcare and how society supports aging that's is not in lock-step with living.
 Dementia is an emotional journey for everyone involved- the caregivers, the family and the senior loosing a life they once controlled.
 As a society often we console the grief of loss by saying, at least you have your memories.
 What happens when you lose your memories and you can't process your day?
-The mind shuts down and senior cope by retreating and dis-engaging.
-Once the immoblized the senior frequently lives in solitude, confused.
+The mind shuts down and senior cope by retreating from what they can't process.
 The senior is existing, but not living.

 Supporting seniors requires innovative thinking.